 You can have perfect templates and still fail if you make one of these structural mistakes:

-How to Set This Up (Even If You Are Not Technical)
+How Do You Set This Up (Even If You Are Not Technical)?

 You do not need to be technical to set up an automated email sequence.
 Every modern email platform supports this.
 Here is the simplified setup process: